-- Biomass energy can take the form of fuel, heating or electricity generation.
-It uses waste products or crops grown for that purpose.
+● Biomass energy can take the form of fuel, heating or electricity generation.
+It uses waste products or crops grown specifically to make fuel (and the growing of crops captures carbon from the atmosphere).
 An Economist article, Grow your own, listed several promising biofuels but criticised corn-based ethanol for competing with the production of food, harmful agricultural practices, and for not being very cost-effective.

-- Geothermal energy, tapping the earth’s heat, is a stable resource for electricity generation or directly for heating.
+● Geothermal energy, tapping the earth’s heat, is a stable resource for electricity generation or for heating.